lynndylanhurley/devise_token_auth/README.md

 # Usage TL;DR

 The following routes are available for use by your client.
-These routes live relative to the path at which this engine is mounted (`/auth` by default).
+These routes live relative to the path at which this engine is mounted (`auth` by default).
 These routes correspond to the defaults used by the [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) module for angular.js.

 | path | method | purpose |
 |:-----|:-------|:--------|